THE FLAX STRIPPER WILL BE CLOSED FOR THE MONTHS OF JUNE &JULY. (open by prior arrangement)

 The largest flax mills in New Zealand (containing between four and seven strippers) were erected in the Manawatu region, which became the centre of the flax milling industry after the year 1890.
 Important improvements in swamp management, flax cultivation, mill design and mechanical efficiency were pioneered in Manawatu and exported to other flax milling regions, which included Northland, Waikato, Bay of Plenty, Marlborough, Canterbury, Otago, Southland and Westland.

 The production of phormium fibre on a large scale did not commence until the late 1860s, when a machine was invented to beat the green leaf between a revolving metal drum and a fixed metal bar.
 Metal beaters on the surface of the drum struck the leaf at great speed, stripping away the non-fibrous material and releasing the strands of fibre.

 The flax stripper used in the museum is one that was operated at the firm of Bonded Felts managed by Mr Bill Hoskins.
 It was designed by Mr E Sutton (c1946) and was capable of stripping 12 ton of green leaf per day.

 Foxton was home to a number of Flax Mills situated on the Manawatu Riverbank (now, the Loop).
 A tour of the museum includes seeing the machinery in operation and includes explanations of the industry from tour guides.
 A photographic display shows the production of carpets and woolpacks from flax.
-This working machinery is still put to practical use with flax being stripped for people who want fibre for furniture-making, packing and Maori crafts.
+This working machinery is still put to practical use with flax being stripped for people who want fibre for furniture-restoration, and Maori crafts.